mfumagalli/Copenhagen/Files/day2a.md

 **EXERCISE**

-Replicate the previous findings of lower diversity in EDAR for East Asians.
+Replicate the previous findings of lower genetic diversity in EDAR for East Asians.

 ------------------------